Asymptotic Syzygies of Weighted Projective Spaces: Main Results

 \end{corollary}

-\begin{proof} Recall that, for $d \gg 0$, $N$ is on the same order of magnitude as $d^n$ (Remark \ref{remark:asymptoticsN}).
-Therefore, for every row in Theorem \ref{thrm:asympt}, the left-most guaranteed column entry is at least one order of magnitude less than the right-most entry.
+\begin{proof} Recall that, for $d \gg 0$, $N$ is on the same order of magnitude as $d^n$ (Remark \ref{rmk:asypN}).
+Therefore, for every row in Theorem \ref{Thrm:A}, the column index of the left-most guaranteed nonzero entry is at least one order of magnitude less than the right-most entry.
 This allows us to conclude that, asymptotically, $\rho_q(M) = 1$ for $q$ in the allowable range.
 The regularity arguments in Section \ref{section:regularity} show that the Betti table is zero for any row outside of this range, meaning that $\rho_q(M) = 0$ otherwise. \end{proof}